What is a SHA Membership?

 What happens if my student tests positive for COVID-19 while on campus?

-As long as your student is fully enrolled in our ECP, SHA will provide emergency medical quarantine services at a professionally-vetted hotel approved for medical quarantines.
+As long as your student is fully enrolled in a Membership, SHA will provide emergency medical quarantine services at a professionally-vetted hotel approved for medical quarantines.
 Please see our website for information about the medical quarantine process.

 Can SHA help my student get a COVID-19 test or other off-campus medical services?